baby nursery

 Step 4: Draw your furniture items to the same scale on a second sheet of graph paper.
 Label them and cut them out.

-If your best "art class" skills are not measuring up, and you prefer not to draw by hand, click here for a FREE room planner with graph paper and templates.
+If your best "art class" skills are not measuring up, and you prefer not to draw by hand, click here to find out how to draw floor plans with this FREE room planner with graph paper and templates.
 Use the template pieces closest in size to your baby nursery furniture items.
 (Please note that this is a PDF file and will, therefore, take longer to download than a regular web page.
 You will need Adobe Reader to read this file - see below for download link.)

 Step 5: Move the furniture pieces around on the drawing until you find a baby nursery design that you like.
 To keep your pieces in place on the grid, use double sided removable tape.